seancorfield/next-jdbc/doc/all-the-options.md

 * `:batch-size` -- an integer that determines how to partition the parameter groups for submitting to the database in batches,
 * `:large` -- a Boolean flag that indicates whether the batch will produce large update counts (`long` rather than `int` values),
 * `:return-generated-keys` -- a Boolean flag that indicates whether `.getGeneratedKeys` should be called on the `PreparedStatement` after each batch is executed (if `true`, `execute-batch!` will return a vector of hash maps containing generated keys).
+Some databases do not support this and you need to use `RETURNING *` on `INSERT` statements instead.

 ## Transactions